 Whether you’re in the market for some mens reading glasses, computer glasses, or distance glasses, there are a few things you should know before you hand over your cash and walk away looking like the shop didn’t have a mirror.
 Getting it right isn’t hard, but it takes a moment of consideration to make sure your look is headed in the right direction.
 Here’s how…

 Your face shape dictates the frame shape

 In general, there is one very basic rule when it comes to face shape and choosing your next pair of glasses.
 And that rule is known as the rule of opposites.
 If your face has softer contours with very few definitive features, your look may benefit from frames that are more distinctive in terms of square or rectangular frames, or even brow-line glasses.
-This will help to give your face some much needed definition.
-As you may have guessed, the rule of opposites means the opposite is true when it comes to faces with already highly distinguished features (such as a strong jawline or brow line).
-Prominent facial structures benefit from softer looking curved lenses with a thinner frame, adding some balance to the dimensions of the face.
+This will help to give your face some much-needed definition.
+As you may have guessed, the rule of opposites means the opposite is true when it comes to faces with already highly distinguishing features (such as a strong jawline or brow line).
+Prominent facial structures benefit from softer-looking curved lenses with a thinner frame, adding some balance to the dimensions of the face.

 Keep it simple – a note on choosing coloured frames

 Dads are renowned for throwing caution to the wind when it comes to fashion choices.
 How this translates in terms of glasses usually comes down to color.
 While there’s nothing wrong with showing a hint of personality, neutral colors such as black, brown, and grey/silver usually work best with most daily choices of outfit.
 If you really must go for colour, remember to choose something that complements your natural skin tone – warmer or cooler skin tones should be matched to warmer or cooler shades of your chosen frames, otherwise the contrast is likely to stand out as mismatched.